An example of a product analytics dashboard showing checkout conversion rates.

 Products make the world go ‘round.

-As consumers, we purchase products every day to help us be more efficient, achieve goals and even to have fun.
-And, as consumers, how do we select products?
+As consumers, we purchase products every day to help us be more efficient, achieve goals, and even have fun.
+And how do we select products?
 By evaluating the quality, cost, and functionality of tools we need.

-People who build products don’t just want to drive revenue, they want what’s best for customers across the board.
-It’s critical to to keep a pulse on a product to ensure it’s meeting the end users’ needs.
+People who build products don’t just want to drive revenue; they want what’s best for customers.
+It’s critical to keep a pulse on a product to ensure it’s meeting the end users’ needs.

 Conducting analysis on a product keeps the product connected to the user.
-It provides the data necessary to understand how people are using a product, where a product may be falling short and helps to identify opportunities for improvement.
-The end-result is a product that is market-ready, reaches the intended market, and achieves the desired results.
+It provides the data necessary to understand how people are using a product, where a product may be falling short, and helps to identify opportunities for improvement.
+The end result is a market-ready product that reaches the intended market and achieves the desired results.

-Here we cover what product analytics is, why it’s important and what tools are best for the job—along with some frequently asked questions that will be answered.
+Here, we cover product analytics, why it’s important, and what tools are best for the job—along with some frequently asked questions that will be answered.

 Key takeaways:

-• Product analysis breaks down the product from end to end, examining everything from components, functions, technology, costs, and demands to marketing materials, and sales techniques.
+• Product analysis examines the product from beginning to end, examining components, functions, technology, costs, and demands as well as marketing materials and sales techniques.

 • Product analytics can be derived from gathering customer feedback, surveys, or customer interviews.